Five Mistakes to Avoid Before Starting a Renovation or Re-design

 Lighting changes the way a color is perceived.
 Very often, stores have industrial lighting such as fluorescence and at home, you may have LED or incandescent lighting.
 Each option produces different shadows and will not work for your space.
 So, it is very important to look at materials in lighting similar to what you will have at home.

 If you’re like me, you want to get what you want at the best price.
 Or, perhaps because you’re a do-it-yourselfer, you want to try to complete a project on your own.

 Here’s the rub, it’s important to recognize that expertise can save you money in the long run because the job gets done right.

 Interior designers offer expertise, experience, a good eye, contacts of good contractors and workers, and products that are only available to the trade.
-Their expertise will keep you on budget because they will help you avoid potential mistakes like the four listed above.
+Their expertise will keep you on a budget because they will help you avoid potential mistakes like the four listed above.
 All those are good reasons to hire a pro.

 But perhaps the biggest reason to find and use an experienced designer is that they provide the assurance you want so your renovation or re-design is about you and how you want to live in your home.